General

 How do I know if the rehabilitation services at a facility are covered by my insurance carrier?

 Rehabilitation Associates, Inc. is a provider for most insurance carriers in Connecticut.
 You can find a list of the insurance companies for which we are a provider by clicking on the Insurance tab.
-In addition, we are adding insurance companies to our roster all the time.
-So if you do not see your insurance company listed, just give us a call and we’ll be happy to check.
+We are adding insurance companies to our roster all the time so if you do not see your insurance company listed, just give us a call and we’ll be happy to check.

 How do I know how much, if anything, a therapy program will cost me?